johnpapa/angular-styleguide/README.md

   - **Controller Activation Promises**: Resolve start-up logic for a controller in an `activate` function.

     *Why?*: Placing start-up logic in a consistent place in the controller makes it easier to locate, more consistent to test, and helps avoid spreading out the activation logic across the controller.

+    - Note: If you need to conditionally cancel the route before you start use the controller, use a route resolve instead.

     ```javascript
     /* avoid */